canonical/checkbox/CONTRIBUTING.md

 As a general rule there is one reviewer per PR.
 Other reviewers may pop in to smooth up the process (where they feel confident they can _approve and merge_ changes after some were requested by another review).
 When more reviewers are needed an approval of, comments explaining that are made in the comment thread.
 Chiefly this is done to work around cases of low test coverage or when the changes affect something known to be of low quality (i.e. something significantly complex and hard to reason about, brittle, dated, known to have broken in the past, etc).

-The approving reviewer will merge the code if the review they choose to accept it.
-If they have chosen not to do that, they leave a comment explaining the rationale (mostly this exception is to cover situations when significant changes need to be staged across multiple releases).
+On accepting a change without any change requests, the approving reviewer will merge the pull request.
+If they choose not to do that, they leave a comment explaining the rationale (mostly this exception is to cover situations when significant changes need to be staged across multiple releases).

 The reviewer is encouraged to use suggestions to communicate exact intended solutions, and to make it easy to apply them.
 The reviewer _must_ do this when making trivial style related suggestions.
 The reviewer might also post code into the PR, or to a branch branched off from the feature branch, to communicate more complex suggestions.